foundryvtt/world-anvil/README.md

 If you would like to contribute to making this software better, merge requests are welcomed.
 In your merge request, please include a clear description of the change you are making and be prepared to engage with me for 1-2 rounds of code review.

+### Contributors

+Thanks to the following individuals for their contributions to this module.

+* Dimitris from World Anvil
+* Megastrukur